Geometric Variations of an Allen-Cahn Energy on Hypersurfaces: Results and Overview

 for some $K > 0$ independent of $\eps$ for $K$ sufficiently small.
 If $S > 0$ on $M$, then $Y$ is conformally equivalent to $(S^2, g_{\text{round}})$.
 If both:

 both independent of $\eps$, then $Y$ must be conformally equivalent to $S^2$. \end{restatable} We then produce results on the Morse index of Allen--Cahn level sets.
-We first prove that \begin{restatable}{corr}{MinimalIndexEqualsACIndex} Suppose $\{u_{\eps}\}$ is a sequence of solutions with $Y = u_{\eps}^{-1}(0)$ for all $\eps$.
+In the highly symmetric case, we have: \begin{restatable}{corr}{MinimalIndexEqualsACIndex} Suppose $\{u_{\eps}\}$ is a sequence of Allen--Cahn solutions with $Y = u_{\eps}^{-1}(0)$ for all $\eps$.
 If $Y$ is minimal and $u_{\eps}$ are each critical points of \eqref{BEEnergies}, then there exists an $\eps_0 > 0$ sufficiently small, such that for all $\eps < \eps_0$

 \end{restatable}

 Separately, we use the $\BE$ frame work and variation formula to compute the Morse index of solutions to \eqref{ACEquation} on $S^1$.
 We first define $u_{\eps, 2p}$ to be the unique solution vanishing at $Y_{2p} := \{i/(2p)\}_{i = 0}^{2p-1}$ on $S^1 \cong [0,1]$ (see \S \ref{S1MorseIndex}) \begin{restatable}{prop}{CircleSecondVarProp} Let $p > 0$, and $u_{\eps, 2p}$ the solution vanishing on $Y_{2p}$.
 Consider a variation of the form